1414213/scwin2/README.md

 "AsClicks": true,
 "IsContinuous": false
 ```
-Scrolls the mouse wheel when pressed.&ensp;`Amount` specifies the amount to scroll.&ensp;`AsClicks` specifies whether or not `Amount` represents clicks of the mouse wheel.&ensp;`IsContinuous`, when set to false, will simulate input once for every press of the button.&ensp;When set to true holding the button will continuously scroll the mouse wheel; while held input is sent 100 times per second.
+Scrolls the mouse wheel when pressed.  `Amount` specifies the amount to scroll.  `AsClicks` specifies whether or not `Amount` represents clicks of the mouse wheel.  `IsContinuous`, when set to false, will simulate input once for every press of the button.
+When set to true holding the button will continuously scroll the mouse wheel; while held input is sent 100 times per second.

 ### ButtonTemporal
 ```